fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 In fact, my bandwidth is only fast enough to keep two indexing threads busy, leaving me plenty of CPU to watch netflix and code.
 On my laptop, 1 thread would probably be ok.
 Explicitely limiting the number of threads has the positive side effect of allocating more RAM to each segment being indexed.
 As a result, new segments produced are larger and less merging work is needed.

-So I randomly partitioned the 80,000 WET files into 80 shards of 10,000 files each.
+So I randomly partitioned the 80,000 WET files into 80 shards of 1,000 files each.
 I then started indexing these shards sequentially.
 For each shard, after having indexed all documents, I force-merge all of the segments into a single very large segment.

 I'm not gonna lie to you.
 I haven't indexed Common-Crawl entirely yet.
 I only bought one 4TB hard disk, and indexed 21 shards (26%).
-Indexing is in a iatus at this point, because I have been quite busy recently (see the personal news below).
+Indexing is in a hiatus at this point, because I have been quite busy recently (see the personal news below).
 Shards are independent : the feasibility of indexing Common-Crawl entirely on one machine is proven at this point.
 Finishing the job is only a matter of throwing time and money.

 # Resuming

-I recently bought a house in Tokyo and the power installation was not too really suited with morning routine : dishwaser, heater and kettle was apparently too much and our fuses blew half of dozen of times.
+I recently bought a house in Tokyo and the power installation was not too really suited with morning routine : dishwaser, heater and kettle was apparently too much and our fuses blew half a dozen times.

 This was a very nice test for tantivy's ability to avoid data corruption and resume indexing under a a black out scenario.
 In order to make it easier to keep track of the progress of indexing and resume from the right position, tantivy 0.5.0 now makes it possible to embed a small payload with every commit.
 For common-crawl, I commit after every 10 WET files.
 The payload is the last WET filename that got indexed.